Home How it works The Diagnostic The Blueprint The Category Control The Problem FAQ PressAbout

 Why it exists

-Companies rarely fail at the moment of insight.
+Companies do not fail at the moment of insight.

 They lose because they drift away from the right one.